-Beekeepers Must Not Allow Hives or Appliances to Become Exposed or Neglected
+Beekeepers Must Not Allow Hives, or Appliances to Become Exposed or Neglected

 Allowing hives or appliances to become exposed or neglected is an offence in all states and territories.
-Robbing of exposed or neglected hives is a major factor in the spread of pests and disease so this Section is included in the Code to reinforce the importance of failing to properly care for hives.
-Care of hives also means ensuring bees have ready access to suitable water so this requirement is also included.
+Robbing of exposed or neglected hives is a major pathway for the spread of pests and disease and this Section is included in the Code to reinforce the importance of the beekeepers biosecurity obligation and the importance of properly caring for hives.
+The appropriate care of hives also means ensuring bees have ready access to suitable water so this requirement is also included.

 REQUIREMENT